 Truth.
 Under reforms to defamation law in 2005, the truth is an absolute defence to defamation.
 If the defendant can prove that the statements they have made are substantially true, the action will not succeed.
 This can be difficult, however, because courts may not accept particular types of evidence or testimony.

 Qualified privilege.
-This defence is generally intended to protect private professional communications, where one party communicates to another party information about a third party.
-A negative reference given by an employer, a complaint about an employee or to the police may be ‘qualified privilege’ – provided they weren’t made falsely or maliciously.
+This defence is generally intended to protect private professional communications, where one party communicates sensitive information about another party to a third party.
+A negative reference by an employer, information about an employee or a complaint to the police may constitute qualified privilege – provided it was not made falsely or maliciously.
 Qualified privilege has also been used by journalists to defend negative information or critical commentary about politicians.